mdkhau/node-basic/rest-example/README.md

 ## Instructions

 - There is a mockup database implementation `db.js` that you can use in your server.
 The mockup database is not a real persistent storage, it will be reset every time the server is restarted.
+You can find the documentation [here](docs/index.html).
 - Pay attention to the response codes and contents specified for different operations and situations.
 - You can implement the base URL setting conveniently by using `express.Router`